edgedb/easy-edgedb/chapter11/index.md

 We are starting to see more and more events in the book with various characters.
 Some events have the three men and Dr. Van Helsing together, others have just Lucy and Dracula.
 Previous events had Jonathan Harker and Dracula, Jonathan Harker and the three women, and so on.
 In our game, we could use a sort of `Event` type to group everything together: the people, the time, the place, and so on.

-This `Event` type is a bit long, but it would be the main type for our events in the game so it needs to be detailed.
+This `Event` type is a bit long, but it could be the main type for our events in the game so it needs to be detailed.
 We can put it together like this:

 ```sdl
 type Event {